foo-dogsquared/freebies-hunt-api/src/list.md

 - [Algorithms (Part 1) by Princeton University](https://www.coursera.org/learn/algorithms-part1) | An online course offered by Princeton University that tackles the essential concepts and information on algorithms.
 This is a fit for programmers who seriously need to know about algorithms and data structure.
 As you can tell, it's a two-parter and in this part, it mainly tackles sorting algorithms and some data structures.
 - [Algorithms (Part 2) by Princeton University](https://www.coursera.org/learn/algorithms-part2) | The second part of the Algorithms course from Princeton University.
 In this part, it mainly tackles about recursive data structures such as tries, trees, and graphs.
 - [Algorithms and Data Structures by The University of California, San Diego](https://www.edx.org/micromasters/ucsandiegox-algorithms-and-data-structures) | A edX algorithms course set offered by The University of California, San Diego.
 Composes of eight courses tackling on analysis, implementation, and deep discussion on creating data structures and algorithms.
 Since it's an [edX](https://www.edx.org/) course set, you can just go to the individual courses and audit the course to access its learning materials.
+- [Awesome CS Courses](https://github.com/prakhar1989/awesome-courses) | A GitHub repo containing a list of free computer science courses from well-known universities such as MIT, Stanford, UC Berkeley, and Harvard.
 - [Class Central](https://www.class-central.com/) | A search engine for courses at different MOOC sites.
 - [Computational Thinking for Modeling and Simulation](https://courses.edx.org/courses/course-v1:MITx+2.086x+3T2018/course/) | **(I recommend this very much, personally.)** A course that focuses on how to create effective models and techniques to folster computational thinking.
 - [Coursera](https://coursera.org/) | **(Another MOOC platform recommendation.
 Also have some exclusive courses that can be found only on Coursera so neither edX and Coursera can have a huge content gap over the other (I think, anyway).)** Similar to edX over the content and entry barrier being the platform is filled with courses created by institutions and universities.